 A tummy tuck not only removes excess fat, but it also excises hanging skin and tightens abdominal muscles.
 If you have the trifecta of loose skin, stubborn fat, and sagging abdominal muscles, a tummy tuck is the only procedure that can address every one of those issues at once.

-Tummy tucks can be combined with other plastic surgery procedures such as breast augmentation, butt lift, or liposuction for comprehensive results.
+Tummy tucks can be combined with other plastic surgery procedures such as breast augmentation, buttock lift, or liposuction for comprehensive results.
 If you are looking for a full body makeover, discuss your options with Dr. Basner during your consultation.

 If you have a smaller amount of fat below the belly button and minimal loose skin, a mini tummy tuck may be right for you.
 This procedure is less intensive and results in a smaller scar, but it cannot produce the same kind of results as a full tummy tuck.
 Most patients will benefit more from a full tummy tuck, but you may be a candidate for a mini if you: